kr-g/xvenv/README.md

     xvenv tools -u
         -> to update the tools packages

-what will create the venv, and install pip, setuptools, twine, black, and flake8 inside
+what will create the venv, then install pip, setuptools, twine, black, and flake8

-as soon the build is ready, test it with
+as soon the build is ready, test with

     xvenv build
     xvenv install

-what will call `setup sdist build bdist_wheel` internally, followed by pip install -e .
+what will call `setup sdist build bdist_wheel` internally, followed by `pip install -e`.

 # more packages ?